nimiiiii/nimi-api/README.md

 Consider donating to ko-fi as well so we can keep maintaining this project!
 A coffee a day gives us a happy day.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W71CF9V)

+## Note

+While this project is open source under GNU General Public License, commercial use of this API is prohibited.
+This clause is non-negotiable.